hged13/DataStructuresProject/README.md

 # DataStructuresProject
-Delivery Algorithm project created for WGU C950
+Delivery Algorithm project created for WGU C950 using Python.

 Project to create an optimal route to deliver 40 packages, using 3 trucks, while keeping the total distance under 140 miles.